A Guide to Data Pipelines (And How to Design One From Scratch)

 Step 7: Implement a data monitoring and governance framework

-In this step, we establish a data monitoring and governance framework, which helps us observe the data pipeline to ensure a healthy and efficient channel that’s reliable, secure, and performs as required.
+You’ve almost built an entire data pipeline!
+Our second to final step includes establishing a data monitoring and governance framework, which helps us observe the data pipeline to ensure a healthy and efficient channel that’s reliable, secure, and performs as required.
 In this step, we determine:

 • What needs to be monitored?
+Dropped records?
+Failed pipeline runs?
+Node outages?

-• How do we ensure data security?
+• How do we ensure data is secure and no sensitive data is exposed?

-• How do we mitigate data attacks?
+• How do we secure the machines running the data pipelines?

 • Who is in charge of data monitoring?